alphagov/paas-team-manual/source/guides/effective_remote_pairing.html.md

 The tools we use for remote pairing are ..

 ### [Floobits](https://floobits.com)
 Floobits is a tool which synchronises the contents of a workspace between 2 or more connected users.
-It has a number of IDE integrations available, and can even share shell sessions through [flootty](https://floobits.com/help/flootty) (although we've found that to be a bit janky).
+It has a number of IDE integrations available, and can even share shell sessions through [flootty](https://floobits.com/help/flootty) (although we've found that to be a bit unreliable).

 ### An IDE
 Pick a [supported IDE](https://floobits.com/help/plugins), configure it however you want, and install the Floobits plugin.
 It shouldn't matter if two people are using different IDEs, since only the source code is synchronised.